directus/directus/docs/guides/headless-cms/content-versioning.md

 ## Introduction

-Content versioning allows teams to create and manage different versions of their content.
-There are several reasons to use content versioning, such as:
+Content Versioning allows teams to create and manage different versions of their content.
+There are several reasons to use Content Versioning, such as:

 - To keep track of changes to your content over time.
 - To collaborate seamlessly with others.
 - To restore previous versions of your content if necessary.

-With content versioning, when you have multiple people working on the same content, they no longer need to worry about overwriting each other's work.
+With Content Versioning, when you have multiple people working on the same content, they no longer need to worry about overwriting each other's work.
 They can simply create separate versions to create changes, test out these changes, and promote them back into the main version when ready.